BChharaw/TorqueOptimizer/README.md

 # TorqueOptimizer
-This is a torque optimizer which suggests arm lengths to minimize torque in a robotic assembly.
+Developed a program in C++ which analyses the effective torque at various joints within a robotic assembly and provides an optimized design for the assembly which minimizes torque (thereby reducing energy consumption and stress on an assembly).